The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 There are decidedly two camps of shoppers when it comes to the biggest shopping week of the year: the ones who’ve been eagerly curating wish lists for months, and those who get a shiver of anxiety down their spine whenever the words “Black Friday” or “Cyber Monday” are uttered.
 Regardless of where you fall on that spectrum, you probably like to save money — and that’s where we come in.

-Cyber Monday is just a day away, and retailers across the online shopping sphere are offering their lowest prices of the year.
+Cyber Monday has arrived, and retailers across the online shopping sphere are offering their lowest prices of the year.
 The editors at Underscored are here to help you navigate this online deals extravaganza minus the stress.

 We’ve scoured the web and rounded up all the best Cyber Monday deals from all your favorite brands.
 Below, you’ll find the lowest prices of the year at tons of retailers, whether you’re shopping for gifts and holiday decor or stocking up on essentials.